robvanderleek/create-issue-branch/README.md

     prefix: issues/
 ```

+*Remember to put quotes around a single asterisk ('\*') in YAML*

 ## Experimental features

-The features below are experimental and may be removed some day or promoted to standard features.
+The features below are experimental and may be removed some day or promoted to
+standard features.

 ### Branch name as ChatOps command argument